-3. Termination
+4. Termination

-- (1) Anritsu will deem this License to be automatically terminated if you fail to comply with any provision of this License.
-Upon termination, you will lose all right to this software. - (2) Either party(Anritsu or yourself) to this Software License Agreement may terminate this Agreement by giving 1 month notice in writing to other party. - (3) Upon termination of this License for any reason, you must either immediately destroy this software and related documentation, or return it to Anritsu.
+- Anritsu will deem this license to be automatically terminated if you fail to comply with any provision of this license.
+Upon termination, you will lose all rights to this software. - (2) Either party (Anritsu or Licensee) to this Software License Agreement may terminate this agreement by giving written notice, at least one month in advance, to the other party. - (3) Upon termination of this license for any reason, you must either immediately destroy this software and related documentation, or return it to Anritsu.